Origin

 Although StratoAtlas has a visible front, the work itself is not solitary.

-The investigation develops through an ongoing dialogue between several minds — human and artificial — testing ideas, challenging assumptions, and mapping patterns across cases.
-The methodology is shaped through this dialogue as much as through direct observation.
+The investigation develops through an ongoing configuration of several minds — human and AI — occupying structurally differentiated positions: generating, challenging, observing, and verifying.
+The methodology is shaped through this configuration as much as through direct observation.

-This mode of work is itself part of what StratoAtlas investigates: how productive contradictions are maintained over time, how positions shift when a new interlocutor enters, and what becomes visible only through the friction of real exchange.
-The trialogue — human + AI + AI — is not a metaphor for collaboration.
-It is a research configuration that makes the positional level operationally accessible.
+Trialogue — human + AI + AI — is the operational form currently under active investigation.
+This mode of work is itself part of what StratoAtlas investigates: how productive contradictions are maintained over time, and what becomes visible only through the friction of real exchange.

 Current position

-A methodological map — 47 methodologies across system levels and action types, with four perspectives on each.
+47 methodologies across system levels and action types, with four perspectives on each.
+The gaps are as informative as the methods.

 Intellectual chronology